HorseScary/cryptCounter/README.md

 # Crypt Counter

 Adds the number of crypts of rooms when you enter their names.
+I stole the crypt data from illegalmap